1758 conclave: Divisions among the cardinals

 Many cardinals created by Benedict XIV (called "Juniors") did not belong to any faction, but majority of them aligned themselves with "Union of Crowns", particularly with Spanish protector Portocarrero.

 During the conclave, however, these two groups mixed with each other.
-Near the end of the conclave, on the one side there was the Imperial faction together with Zelanti, and on the other side Anziani, together with the Bourbon faction (defending the interests of the Bourbon crowns).
+Near the end of the conclave, on the one side there was the Imperial faction together with zelanti, and on the other side Anziani, together with the Bourbon faction (defending the interests of the Bourbon crowns).

 Because of the absence of the political representatives of the main Catholic courts the ambassadors of France and the Empire asked the electors for delay voting until their arrival.
 This demand was rejected before the conclave began.

-The beginning and the early candidates
+Beginning and early candidates

 Only twenty-seven cardinals entered the conclave on May 15.
 Eighteen more cardinals arrived in Rome by June 29.
-Meantime, however, Cardinal Bardi had to leave the conclave due to illness.
+In the meantime, however, Cardinal Bardi had to leave the conclave due to illness.

 No serious candidates were proposed in the early ballots.
 In the first scrutiny on May 16 the greatest number of votes (eight in the ballot and three more in the accessus) were received Dean of the College of Cardinals Rainiero d'Elci, who was 88 years old.
 It does not mean, however, that no efforts to obtain the support for the candidates were made by the leaders present in the conclave.
-In particular Corsini worked vigorously for the election of Giuseppe Spinelli, leader of the Zelanti, but met with the strong opposition of Orsini, Cardinal Protector of the Kingdom of Naples.
+In particular Corsini worked vigorously for the election of Giuseppe Spinelli, leader of the zelanti, but met with the strong opposition of Orsini, Cardinal Protector of the Kingdom of Naples.
 The protector of Spain, Portocarrero, also rejected Spinelli, and was able to join many of the "Juniors" to his party.
 Finally, the candidature of Spinelli had to be withdrawn.

 The first candidate with serious chances for election was Alberico Archinto, Secretary of State and Vice-Chancellor of the deceased pope.
-He had a strong support both among Zelanti and some of the "Crown-Cardinals", but the faction of Corsini did not agree to support him and produced as counter-candidate Marcello Crescenzi.
+He had a strong support both among zelanti and some of the "Crown-Cardinals", but the faction of Corsini did not agree to support him and produced as counter-candidate Marcello Crescenzi.
 Eventually, as had occurred many times before and later, the candidatures of Archinto and Crescenzi eliminated each other.

-The arrival of the French cardinals and their exclusion against Cavalchini
+Arrival of the French cardinals

 Gradually, the representatives of royal courts arrived in Rome with instructions from their monarchs.
 On June 4 entered Cardinal Luynes with the instructions of Louis XV of France.
 Five days later he officially announced the nomination of Cardinal Prospero Colonna di Sciarra to the post of Protector of France.
 But the Imperial Cardinal von Rodt was still awaited.